stelzinga/MF/MGT_80.Tools.md

 2. Explanation of Run Goals including Routines with a reasonable level of detail.
 2. Description of the Change Goals and, specifically, how the Role contributes to them.

 The above should be done in such a manner that even if the Executive Summary is read in isolation it it still clear what the JD is about.
+The Executive Summary of a JD is often what is referred to within exchanges between HR and a Manager when hiring new Staff.

 ### Definitions
 This contains definitions of words that are relevant to this note.
 This section is optional, but a recommended part of the definition includes an explanation of the concept of Profile.